Road Trip Leads her to Service with the Blackfeet

-Having wanted to join the Peace Corps when she was younger, as a retiree Chriss Hayden was still looking for a meaningful way to volunteer.
-She found serving on the Blackfeet Reservation in Montana was the perfect way to immerse herself in a culture to be able to learn about it.
+One a Peace Corps devotee in youth, retiree Chriss Hayden sought a meaningful way to volunteer outside her community.
+She chose service on the Blackfeet Reservation in Montana to immerse herself in a culture and make a difference.
 Chriss prepared and served meals at the Eagle Shield Center, where she says she was able to be present, listen, and learn from the elders on the reservation.
 Read on for Chriss’ story about what motivated her to take part in this volunteer opportunity and what she learned her week in service.

 By Chriss Hayden